akdh/ingresDocs/geospatial/functions/geometryfromwkb/geometryfromwkb.markdown

 Returns a geometry object that corresponds to the Well Known Binary (WKB) representation of the object given in b.
 The srid argument can be used to specify the object's SRID, the srid can be left unspecified (SRID will return `-1`).

-**???** How do I insert results from ASBINARY into GEOMFROMWKB manually?
-For example copy ASBINARY results and paste into GEOMFROMWKB.

 ## Examples ##

 First specify the point using POINTFROMTEXT, then get the binary representation using ASBINARY, then specify the point using GEOMFROMWKB, then output the point as text using ASTEXT.